-In all matters involving allegations of Sex-Based Harassment in which the Complainant and/or the Respondent is a Student, a live hearing adjudication process is used.
+In all matters involving allegations of Sexual Misconduct, a live hearing adjudication process is used.

 For any adjudication via live hearing, the Parties will be notified in writing of the date, time, and location of the hearing.
-The hearing may be scheduled, in the University's discretion, to take place in-person or via an online platform through which each Party, witness, their Advisors, and the decisionmaker can see and hear each other in real-time when the person is speaking.
+The hearing may be scheduled, in the University's discretion, to take place in-person or via an online platform through which each Party, their Advisors, witnesses, and the Decisionmaker can see and hear each other in real-time when the person is speaking.
 An audio or audiovisual recording, or transcript, of any live hearing will be made; no other recording or transcription is permitted.
 If the matter involves more than one Respondent, the Title IX Coordinator, in their discretion, may permit the hearing concerning each Respondent to be conducted either jointly or separately.